Straightwashing: Television

 The character John Constantine, played by the actor Matt Ryan, from the NBC television series Constantine has been highly criticized for not displaying the same sexuality that was originally written in the DC comic book series, Constantine: Hellblazer.
 The TV executives decided that John Constantine's bisexuality was not to be included in the TV show and he was depicted as a straight male.
 However, when Ryan reprised the role on Legends of Tomorrow, the character was portrayed as bisexual.

 The TV series Riverdale from The CW television network has been subject to criticisms about their depiction of one of the main characters Jughead Jones (played by American actor Cole Sprouse) as a straight male character.
-According to an interview with comicbook.com, Chip Zdarsky, the author of the Jughead comic book, stated that he wrote Jughead as an asexual character.
-Many people "within the asexual community are upset about the development of the TV series, Riverdale, on the CW".
+According to an interview with comicbook.com, Chip Zdarsky, the author of the Jughead comic book, stated that he wrote Jughead as an asexual character, while also noting the character (who debuted in 1941) had been featured in various incarnations over the years and was sometimes depicted as being heterosexual.
+Journalist Julia Alexander noted "many within the asexual community are upset about the development" on the television series.

 The NBC TV drama Rise has been criticized for changing the basis of the production, a "real-life gay drama teacher" in a working class town, into a straight man; Out magazine calls it "cultural theft and [gay] erasure" that "should have been the story of a complicated LGBTQ hero".

-The Japanese anime and manga series Sailor Moon is well known for several LGTB characters who in the English translated version made by DiC and Cloverway, were altered to minimize their identity, including the gay relationship of Kunzite (named Malachite in the English translation) and Zoisite, the latter of whom was edited to be a woman, as well as the lesbian relationship of Haruka Tenou as Sailor Uranus and Michiru Kaiou as Sailor Neptune.
-As well, several translations into other languages of the final season, Stars, also changed the Sailor Starlights of Yaten, Seiya, and Taiki, who take on a day role as part of a boy band but who transform into females when they take on their superheroine persona.
+The Japanese anime and manga series Sailor Moon is well known for several LGBTQIA+ characters who in the English translated version made by DiC and Cloverway, were altered to minimize their identity.
+Examples include the gay relationship of Kunzite (named Malachite in the English translation) and Zoisite, the latter of whom was edited to be a woman, as well as the lesbian relationship of Haruka Tenou as Sailor Uranus and Michiru Kaiou as Sailor Neptune.
+As well, several translations into other languages of the final season, Stars, also changed the Sailor Starlights, who take on a day role as part of a boy band named The Three Lights but who transform into females when they take on their superheroine persona.

+The 2004 Japanese anime adaptation of the 1844 novel The Count of Monte Cristo by Alexandre Dumas, the character of Eugénie Danglars was altered to being the heterosexual love interest of Albert de Morcerf.
+This is in stark contrast to Eugénie's portrayal in the novel, who has a strong dislike for men, an equally strong desire for independence, and is implied to be a lesbian.
+Her girlfriend, Louise d'Armilly, was also left out of the adaptation.